Chevrotain/chevrotain/packages/website/docs/tutorial/step2_parsing.md

 ## Structure

 - What is 'this' in this context?
-- where do we write the grammar rules?
+- Where do we write the grammar rules?

 Each grammar rule is a property of a class that extends chevrotain.CstParser.